Yurii-Laguta/JB4A-SDK-Android/index.md

 * MOBILESDK-639 - Location messages with OpenDirect URLs now correctly launch the `ETLandingPagePresenter` Class.
 * MOBILESDK-634 - [Added a Logging interface]({{ site.baseurl }}/features/loginterface.html).
 * MOBILESDK-632 - Remove unnecessary `ACCESS_WIFI_STATE` permission.
-* MOBILESDK-601 - Beacon messages, if enabled, will update at least every 24 hours while the application is in the background.
+* MOBILESDK-601 - For those in the Beacon Beta Test Group: Beacon messages, if enabled, will update at least every 24 hours while the application is in the background.
 * MOBILESDK-594 - Updated Google Play Services dependency to version 8.4, Support-v4 to version 23.1.1 and the Android Beacon Library to version 2.7.
 * MOBILESDK-580 - Implement [`getSdkState()`]({{ site.baseurl }}/trouble-shooting/trouble-shooting-push-setup.html#getsdkstate) developer convenience method.
 * MOBILESDK-559 - Ensure inter-platform consistency and predictability for location analytics.